mammhoud/Arabic-Chatbot/README.md

 # Arabic-Chatbot

+rasa docs --> go to rasa.com

 Rasa-Bot Handeled Arabic language and using api, for other languages the api key examples defiend

-to run project download fast text cc.ar model for into vecs folder in dosen`t created, then create new with name vecs and add the model and vectors then
+to run project download fast text cc.ar model for into vecs folder in dosen`t created, then create new with name vecs and add the model and vectors as defiend in config.yml then

 install python 3.8 and rasa_nlu_examples